zfwangDP/boltz/docs/prediction.md

 * The `bond` constraint specifies covalent bonds between two atoms (`atom1` and `atom2`).
 It is currently only supported for CCD ligands and canonical residues, `CHAIN_ID` refers to the id of the residue set above, `RES_IDX` is the index (starting from 1) of the residue (1 for ligands), and `ATOM_NAME` is the standardized atom name (can be verified in CIF file of that component on the RCSB website).

 * The `pocket` constraint specifies the residues associated with a ligand, where `binder` refers to the chain binding to the pocket (which can be a molecule, protein, DNA or RNA) and `contacts` is the list of chain and residue indices (starting from 1) associated with the pocket.
 The model currently only supports the specification of a single `binder` chain (and any number of `contacts` residues in other chains).

+`templates` is an otional field that allows you to specify structural templates for your prediction.
+At minimum, you must provide the path to the structural template, which must provided as a CIF file.
+If you wish to explicitely define which of the chains in your YAML should be templated using this CIF file, you can use the `chain_id` entry to specify them.
+Whether a set of ids is provided or not, Boltz will find the best matching chains from the provided template.
+If you wish to explicitely define the mapping yourself, you may provide the corresponding template_id.
+Note that only protein chains can be templated.

+`properties` is an optional field that allows you to specify whether you want to compute the affinity.
+If enabled, you must also provide the chain_id corresponding to the small molecule against which the affinity will be computed.

 As an example: